belong2yourself/vulnerabilities/docs/NopCommerce/Privilege Escalation via Path Traversal/readme.md

 The weakness was discovered during June 2019 by Alessandro Magnosi and Jun Woo Lee and it is uniquely identified as CVE-2019-19684.
 The exploitability is told to be non-trivial.
 It is possible to launch the attack remotely.
 A single authentication is necessary for exploitation.
 Technical details are known, and a public exploit has been developed by Alessandro Magnosi and released to the public.

+The weaponized version of the exploit permits to upload a Web Shell overwriting a default file of the CMS.

 ## Proof-of-Concept

 During the review, it was possible for an administrator user to exploit the RoxyFileman file upload functionality to read and write arbitrary files on the server.
 This behavior could be exploited to modify critical application server files, achieving code execution on the machine.